Children have the right to grow up in a safe and supportive environment free from violence, abuse, neglect and exploitation.

 Children are marrying children in an effort to improve their lives and to enhance their status within the community.
 As a consequence of Zambia’s economic and social circumstances, many children and families are constrained by the lack of viable alternative options to advance in life.
 Raising awareness on its own will not reduce child marriage; it needs to be accompanied by improving access to quality services and expanding options for future growth and development.

-A UNICEF supported nationwide child detention monitoring in 2016 found over 1,000 children, including migrant and circumstantial children, in prisons or police cells.
+A UNICEF supported nationwide child detention monitoring in 2018 found over 1,000 children, including migrant and circumstantial children, in prisons or police cells.
 Many of the children in conflict with the law were in detention for minor offences.
-Their detention can be prolonged, sometimes for years, due to the slow processing of their cases.
-In the absence of a functioning 'diversion' programme, children in conflict with the law are often incarcerated in correctional institutions and are also frequently housed with the adult population.

 Child protection issues in numbers:

-- Only 11 per cent of children under the age of 5 have registered births, with 4 per cent having birth certificates
+- Only 14.2 per cent of children under the age of 5 have registered births, with 6.6 per cent having birth certificates (ZDHS18).

-- 11.3 per of children have lost one or both parents
+- 10.2 per cent of children have lost one or both parents (ZDHS18).

-- 58.9 per cent of girls aged 15-19 years are pregnant or have already delivered a baby
+- 29 per cent of girls aged 15-19 years are pregnant or have already delivered a baby (ZDHS18).

-- 20.3 per cent of women and 10 per cent of men aged 20-24 years experienced sexual violence as children
+- 14.2 per cent of women (ZDHS18) aged 20-24 years experienced sexual violence as children, and 10 per cent of men aged 18-24 years experienced sexual violence as children (VACS15).